kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

 Currently a PodDisruptionBudget (PBD) uses individual pod replicas to count availability.
-This proposal would allow it to treat multi-pod groups (e.g. LeaderWorkerSet [LWS] replicas) as if they were pod replicas.
-We would add an optional field `replicaKey` to the PDB spec, so the PDB creator may provide a label to identify groups of pods which should be handled together.
+This proposal is to allow them to treat multi-pod groups (e.g. LeaderWorkerSet replicas) as if they were pod replicas.
+We would add optional field `replicaKey` to the PDB spec, specifying a label which whose value would identify groups of pods that should be handled together.
 In the example of LWS, this is `leaderworkerset.sigs.k8s.io/group-key`, as all pods in a leader+workers group would share the same value for this label, and thus be identified as a single replica.

 ## Motivation